What to Expect When Your Vehicle or Trailer is Examined

 Registering Your Vehicle or Trailer

-If VVS assigns a new VIN or confirms the original VIN of the vehicle or trailer after the inspection, our representative will:
+If VVS assigns a new VIN or confirms the original VIN of the vehicle or trailer after the examination, our representative will:

 - Install the VIN plate on your vehicle/trailer